revoltika/JVC2/Week_2/README.md

 Object Oriented Programming

-	This week the focus is on OOP and the MVC model, there are important aspects of the MVC model like inheritance , classing ,
+	This week the focus is on OOP and the MVC model, there are important aspects of the MVC model like inheritance , classing , and seperation of concerns.